 So, in an effort to reduce the choices, I came up with the following list by simply including any garden voted on by two or more of the websites I consulted.

-Sign up here and for a mere £9.90 you can subscribe to my Great British Road Trips website and it will make planning and driving a tour of Britain a hellava lot easier.
+Sign up here and for a mere £5.90 and it will make planning and driving a tour of Britain a hellava lot easier.

 I’ll lay out all the best (and even a few maybe-not-so) sightseeing options and I’ll give you easy-to-follow navigation notes to get you around with the least possible hassle and the fewest possible “debates” with the navigator.

 And I’ll give you some serious money-saving tips when it comes to car hire, accommodation and sightseeing.

 “A top ten Great British Garden – Hidcote Manor is one of the greatest gardens in England created this century by the great horticulturist Major Lawrence Johnston.